 - Taking existing material and changing it, or ameliorating it.

 - Seeing where the ai tool is going, and guiding it or using it to nudge you.

 Can Jarvis AI Write Poetry?

 Jarvis has a writing template named “Creative Story”, and the tagline is “Write deliciously creative stories to engage your readers.”

 I decided to test it to see how well it does at writing something from scratch that I can work with.
-As you will notice, Jarvis has a good sense of humour!
-But, while he does spew out some garbage as he tries to find his footing, he does have some creative gems – maybe he doesn’t even realise.
+As you will notice, Jarvis has a good sense of humor!
+But, while he does spew out some garbage as he tries to find his footing, he does have some creative gems – maybe he doesn’t even realize it.